 It is with great pleasure that I and CCRSM team have undertaken the task of designing and developing this intellectual output for STAMP project along with the invaluable contribution of distinguished experts proposed by the European Music Council and partner-members of the Consortium.

 The STAMP webinar presenters and the Consortium recognize that the success of a professional musician, organization, a music project or venture certainly requires high quality musical technique and imagination.
-However in contemporary times, artistic and financial survival, carrier success and thriving in the music professional world demand entrepreneurial abilities, leadership effective skills and mind-set; emotional and psychological development and personal and artistic branding as well as – surpassing the level of efficiency – creativity, innovation, effecting communication and networking, commitment to fulfilling and rewarding audience engagement and wider musical participation and social inclusion.
+However in contemporary times, artistic and financial survival, carrier success and thriving in the music professional world demand entrepreneurial abilities; emotional and psychological development and personal and artistic branding as well as – surpassing the level of efficiency – creativity, innovation, effecting communication and networking, commitment to fulfilling and rewarding audience engagement and wider musical participation and social inclusion.

 Main aims (also in accordance with the STAMP proposal)